dotnet/upgrade-assistant/docs/design/Chem Integration.md

 - Custom feeds (such as AzDO, Artifactory, file system, etc).
 NuGet.org will be the focus of the initial spike
 - Providing tooling to generate custom indexes
 - Identifying any security concerns with switching to NuGet packages.
 We may want to explore identifying if a package has a security concern, but it's still probably the same binary.
-- Hosting the chem lookup in any sort of service.
-This design is to integrate Chem in as simply as possible without external dependencies.
+- Hosting the lookup in any sort of service.
+This design is to integrate the analysis in as simply as possible without external dependencies.